ibm-cloud-docs/blockchain-sw-251/howto/ibp-console-build-network.md

 ## Sample network tutorial series
 {: #ibp-console-build-network-sample-tutorial}

-This three-part tutorial series guides you through the process of creating and interconnecting a relatively simple, multi-node Hyperledger Fabric network by using the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy a network into your Kubernetes cluster and install and instantiate a smart contract.
+This three-part tutorial series guides you through the process of creating and interconnecting a relatively simple, multi-node Hyperledger Fabric network by using the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy a network into your Kubernetes cluster and deploy a smart contract.

 * **Build a network tutorial** This tutorial guides you through the process of hosting a network by creating two organizations, one for your peer and another for your ordering service, and a channel.
 Use this tutorial if you want to form a blockchain consortium by creating an ordering service and adding organizations.